 Lastly, as a mid-senior level operational risk manager, you can earn between £39,000 to £99,000.
 Increasing if you work inside of London, compared to any other city in the UK.
 On a day-to-day basis, you'll research and analyse operational data, inform business leaders of risk policies and provide hands-on operation strategies alongside other employees.

-Take a look at application deadlines for Insurance and Risk Management graduate schemes and take the next step towards a career in this rewarding sector.
+Browse graduate jobs for Insurance and Risk Management and take the next step towards a career in this rewarding sector.